SharpenYourSword/DataScienceLab4Lawyers/README.md

 DataScienceLab
 ==============

-Lab Session for Learning Data Science as a Non-Techie
+Lab Session for Learning Data Science as a Lawyer or Other Non-Techie

 ## About
-I've long wanted to do a hands-on introduction to data and compute for non-techies.
+I've long wanted to do a hands-on introduction to data and compute for lawyers and other non-techies.
 An invitation to be a guest lecturer in Tanina Rostein's Iron Tech Lawyer class at Georgetown Law School has provided the chance.

 This repo contains notes for a roughly 2 hour, interactive, hands-on introduction to data and compute from the perspective of a developer/data scientist.